Bridging loans arranged fast, from the whole market

 Pros and cons of bridging

-The trade-off is honest cost.
-A bridge loan is dearer per month than a term mortgage, so it only stacks up for a short hold with a clear exit.
-The real risk is the exit slipping; if your sale or refinance runs late, interest keeps accruing, so we stress-test it and build in headroom.
+The trade-off is cost.
+A bridge is usually more expensive than a term mortgage, so it needs a short hold and credible exit.
+If a sale or refinance runs late, interest and other charges may continue, making downside testing and contingency important.

 How to apply for a bridging loan